search ]

 http://example.com/?post_type=book&book-author=Moshe

 Looks great, but one more thing remains to be done.
-We want the URL to be in the format of a query instead of a permalink.
+We want the URL to be in the format of a permalink rather than a raw query string.
 It should look like this:

 http://example.com/book/book-author/Moshe/